Frances Tiafoe's Success and Achievements in Timeline

 A success timeline featuring the most significant achievements of Frances Tiafoe.

-December 2013: Orange Bowl Victory
+December 2013: Youngest Winner of the Orange Bowl

-2013: Orange Bowl Win
+2013: Won Orange Bowl

 March 2015: First Professional Title

-In March 2015, Frances Tiafoe claimed his first professional title by winning the ITF Futures tournament at Bakersfield.
+In March 2015, Tiafoe claimed his first professional title by winning the ITF Futures tournament at Bakersfield.

-August 2015: USTA Junior National Championship
+August 2015: Won USTA Junior National Championship

 2018: Delray Beach Open Win